philipwalton/mozart/README.md

 If you're failing to see why the above code is useful, don't worry.
 The real value provided by Mozart comes from passing a class definition to the constructor factory (which I'll explain later).
 That being said, there are a few differences between Mozart constructors and regular JavaScript constructors worth pointing out.

-The primary difference is that Mozart constructors are created for you, meaning you don't have the ability to add any logic to them.
+The primary difference is that Mozart constructors are created for you, meaning you don't have the option to add any logic to them.
 This is intentional as much of the headache around traditional JS classical inheritance patterns comes from the fact that constructors are different from prototype methods and can't be invoked in all the same ways.

 To solve this problem, the one (and only) thing Mozart constructors do is look for an `init` method on the prototype and (if found) call it (with the same arguments passed to the constructor).
 Moving the constructor logic to a prototype method simplifies everything.
 Inheritance is easier, and super methods can all be invoked in the same way.